What color is made by mixing red and blue?

 The stage manager is often responsible for coordinating costumes, props, scene changes, sound board and lighting, ticket office, show promotion, helping actors with lines, and a whole host of administrative functions.
 Although the term stage manager was not used until the 18th century, stage managers were often a part of Shakespeare's shows.

-When tuning, from which instrument do the other instruments get their pitch?
+When tuning a symphony orchestra, from which instrument do the other instruments get their pitch?

 Oboe